History of the Knights Hospitaller in the Levant: Gerard and the First Crusade

 The Order's earliest archives, now at the National Library of Malta, contain at least four versions of a royal confirmation of the Hospital granted by Baldwin I of Jerusalem in 1110.
 The archives also contain acts given in 1112 by Latin patriarch Arnulf of Chocques and Ehremar, then archbishop of Caesarea.
 The independence of the Hospital was ensured on 19 June 1112 when pope Paschal II took Saint Mary of the Latins under the protection of the Holy See.
 This is the date of the birth of the new institution representing the hospital, and the papal privilege granted by the pope on 15 February 1113 with his well-known bull Pie postulatio voluntatis was the ratification of the status quo.
 This privilege recognized the Hospital as an independent order, and it was subsequently confirmed by Callixtus II in his papal bull Ad hoc nos disponente dated 16 June 1119, addressed to Gerard (instituor ac prepositus Hierosolymitani xenodochii).
 This was repeated by Honorius II in a bull issued 1123.
 Innocent II continued the confirmation on 16 June 1135 with his bull Chritianae fidei religio, granting the Hospital extensive privileges.
 Among other documents preserved is a papal letter of Celestine II giving the Hospitallers jurisdiction over the Santa Maria Alemanna (Church of Saint Mary of the Germans) in Jerusalem.
 Both popes referenced Gerard as the Order's founder and predecessor to the Grand Master Raymond du Puy.
 Paschal's papal bull also recognized the Canons Regular of the Holy Sepulchre that date to 1099.
 A letter from pope Alexander III in 1172 welcomed Jobert of Syria, hoping he would continue the work established by Gerard.

 After 1113, there were numerous charters, deeds and records kept, and many of the documents specifically related to Gerard.
-While Gerard is regarded as the first Grand Master of the Knights Hospitaller, it is not strictly correct as that title did not exist until middle of the 13th century.
+While Gerard is regarded as the first Grand Master of the Knights Hospitaller, it is not strictly correct as that title did not exist until the middle of the 13th century.
 However, the Order's tradition, expressed in the Chronicle of the Deceased Masters, identifies Gerard as the first Master in a text dated 1357.
 In the early part of the twentieth century, Gerard was described as thus.

 It is unclear what the village of Hessalia (casal Hessilia, or Es Silsileh) might refer to, but the bakehouses were apparently ovens that were an important source of income to their operator.
 By 1118, the hospital had also acquired property in the Principality of Antioch and the County of Tripoli.